Ryuasd/hQuestMaster/README.md

 For any question, problem, or suggestion, you can reach me with the Feedback button of the right site of site, or with this Google from: https://docs.google.com/forms/d/1KzcPoeBs0RWi4bOEoBGXn4XXCfmsr1tztEV8FwwbRZY

+Or you can find me on Facebook (https://www.facebook.com/hQuestMaster), or Reddit (https://www.reddit.com/r/hQuestMaster/)